theRAPTLab/gsgo/docs/00-dev-log.md

 Now I'm going to make a list of the entities.
 First copy them to the COMMON ELEMENTS tab in GEM_SRV wireframe.

+## Apr 24.01 - Rough Sketch

+>  ***Review the docs I wrote yesterday, and make stand-in components.
+But first I need write system descriptions.***

+Picking up where I left off yesterday, I'm refining my understanding of the needs of the overall system (and documenting it as I go).
+I've made a rough sketch of what the systems are.
+On Saturday I will document them and try to make a working screen prototype of all the element areas.

+## Apr 26.01 Sunday Sketching

+I have a diagram that lists a bunch of things.
+Let's make those components.

+## Apr 27.01 Redoing Page Layout

+The functional spec tabs don't make sense to me in a working app, so I'm redoing the flow.
+SYSTEM SESSIONS MODEL SIM OBSERVE ASSETS

+Making new views for the index page.

+* renamed all views to page-tabs
+* redid all page-tabs to reflect a functional app
+* added placeholder WF components to list functions per tab
+* renamed blocks to page-blocks